 Day 1 – Ancient Corinth & Nafplio

 The first day of this Peloponnese itinerary begins in Athens before making your way to Ancient Corinth.
-Ancient Corinth is known for its ancient city and today visitors come from all over to visit its archaeological site which is home to the famous Temple of Apollo, built in 550 BC.
+Ancient Corinth is known for its ancient city and today visitors come from all over to visit its archaeological site which is home to the famous Temple of Apollo, built in 550 BCE.

 Where to Stay in Nafplio